laravel-hyperf/laravel-hyperf.com/docs/docs/mail.md

 Alternatively, you may use a service like [HELO](https://usehelo.com) or [Mailtrap](https://mailtrap.io) and the `smtp` driver to send your email messages to a "dummy" mailbox where you may view them in a true email client.
 This approach has the benefit of allowing you to actually inspect the final emails in Mailtrap's message viewer.

-If you are using [Laravel Sail](/docs/sail), you may preview your messages using [Mailpit](https://github.com/axllent/mailpit).
-When Sail is running, you may access the Mailpit interface at: `http://localhost:8025`.

 #### Using a Global `to` Address

 Finally, you may specify a global "to" address by invoking the `alwaysTo` method offered by the `Mail` facade.
 Typically, this method should be called from the `boot` method of one of your application's service providers: